Solar Energy vs Other Renewable Energy

 Accessible and Affordable

 While setting up solar panels may be perceived as expensive, in the long run, they help cut down your electricity bill and help save money.
 Additionally, the government of India offers numerous perks and subsidies for homes willing to switch to solar energy.
-For rooftop PV systems, you are eligible to receive up to 40% subsidy on the benchmark prices for homeowners.
+For rooftop PV systems, you are eligible to receive subsidy for homeowners.
 Since India is located in a tropical zone, throughout the year, it receives an enormous amount of solar radiation, amounting to about 3000 hours of sunlight.
 Certain Indian states have a high renewable energy potential and can produce significant amounts of energy throughout the year.
-You can also sell the excess energy generated back to the government through net-metering.
+You can also sell the excess energy generated back to the government through net metering.
 This makes switching to solar energy an eco-friendly and rewarding investment.